U.S., Pakistan appear to make little headway in spy meet

 "Both leaders reaffirmed their commitment to work together to counter the terrorist presence in the region that threatens both U.S. and Pakistani national security."

-Ahead of Thursday's meeting, U.S. officials signaled there would be little, if any, change in U.S. counter-terrorism activity in Pakistan and the region.
+Ahead of Thursday's meeting, U.S. officials signalled there would be little, if any, change in U.S. counter-terrorism activity in Pakistan and the region.

 The Obama administration is pressuring Pakistan to take action in particular against the Haqqani network, a militant group allied with the Taliban that is blamed for some of the boldest attacks against Western and Afghan government targets in Afghanistan.